A country boy can survive.

 Unfortunately, most of the artists that defined country music in the 90s and 00s aren’t included here.
 Anyone looking to sing some Brooks & Dunn or Keith Urban will definitely be disappointed by the tracklist here.
 The track list isn’t bad, but its pre-2010 inclusions are shockingly sparse.
 Beyond single offerings from Glen Campbell (“Rhinestone Cowboy”), Kenny Rogers (“The Gambler”), and Dwight Yoakam (“Streets of Bakerfield”) there’s barely any country music from the previous century.
 In fact, there’s not a single country song from the 90s included here.
 The 00s don’t fare much better as they only have three songs and Toby Keith’s “I Wanna Talk About Me” is the biggest jam of the bunch (which to be fair, is quite the tune).

-Clearly Let’s Dance is trying to target a younger fanbase and is using newer songs as a result.
+Clearly Let’s Sing is trying to target a younger fanbase and is using newer songs as a result.
 Thankfully, even if I wasn’t familiar with all of the songs, they’re all pretty enjoyable to sing along to.
 It’s fun to put on a southern drawl and belt out “Sunny and 75” regardless of whether it’s your favorite song.
 Although, they definitely skew towards modern country pop, there’s a decent variety of country to be found here.

 That said, the package is definitely on the sparse side with only 30 songs available.
 Most rhythm games live or die by their music selection, and it wasn’t knocked out of the park here.
 There’s plenty of existing Let’s Sing DLC to purchase, but they’re not going to scratch that itch of wanting to sing along to some Tim McGraw.